codeOfRobin/doro/README.md

 https://twitter.com/jaredsinclair/status/756480795586375680

-This announcement was very well received in the iOS ecosystem (there's already a great set of podcast apps like Pocket Casts and Marco Arment's Overcast and this announcement, will no doubt add to this vibrant ecosystem)
+This announcement was very well received in the iOS community (there's already a set of great podcast apps like Pocket Casts and Marco Arment's Overcast, so this will no doubt add to the vibrant podcasting ecosystem on  platforms)

 So, Inspired from (epi)sodes.
 Here's 'doro the pomodoro app.